davidonzo/host/TEST.md

 MISP expansion/hover module implementing [apiosintDS API library](https://github.com/davidonzo/apiosintDS) to query [OSINT.digitalside.it](https://osint.digitalside.it) service against souspicious threat indicators.

-**IMPORTANT**.
+asdfasdfasdfasdf**IMPORTANT**.
 This module is for people and organizations don't want to subscribe the [OSINT.digitalside.it MISP Feed](https://osint.digitalside.it/Threat-Intel/digitalside-misp-feed/), but want to interact with shared data as a simple lookup service.

 ## Supported input attributes are:
 * domain